Dr Katherine Mellen Charron

 Teaching and Research Interests

 Professor Mellen Charron is currently at work on several projects, including two monographs exploring women's activism and the African American freedom struggle in rural northeastern North Carolina in the post-Voting Rights Act (1965) era.
-She has also completed a mobile friendly website and walking tour of black women's history in Charleston, South Carolina, in collaboration with the Lowcountry Digital History Initiative.
+She has also completed a website and walking tour of black women's history in Charleston, South Carolina, in collaboration with the Lowcountry Digital History Initiative.

 Charron, Katherine Mellen.
 Freedom’s Teacher: The Life of Septima Clark.
 Chapel Hill: University of North Carolina Press, 2009.